we-are-togaether/dbt-dimensional-modelling/docs/part05-create-staging.md

 Think of it like an oxford comma, the extra clarity is very much worth the extra punctuation.
 - ✅ Plural.
 SQL, and particularly SQL in dbt, should read as much like prose as we can achieve.
 We want to lean into the broad clarity and declarative nature of SQL when possible.
-As such, unless there’s a single order in your `orders`❌ stg_[entity].sql - might be specific enough at first, but will break down in time.
-Adding the source system into the file name aids in discoverability, and allows understanding where a component model came from even if you aren't looking at the file tree. table, plural is the correct way to describe what is in a table with multiple rows.
+As such, unless there’s a single order in your `orders` table, plural is the correct way to describe what is in a table with multiple rows.
 - ❌ `stg_[entity].sql` - might be specific enough at first, but will break down in time.
 Adding the source system into the file name aids in discoverability, and allows understanding where a component model came from even if you aren't looking at the file tree.